 An incomplete grade is given only when a student whose course work is satisfactory has, for reasons acceptable to the instructor, been unable to complete the work.
 The incomplete is to be made up 75 days after the term ends.
-If a grade change is not submitted to the registrar by the deadline, the incomplete becomes a failing grade.
+If a grade change is not submitted to the registrar's office by the deadline, the incomplete becomes a failing grade.

-Students may be placed on financial aid warning or suspension status for not completing the minimum credit hours standards of Mount Marty's satisfactory academic progress policy.
+Students may be placed on financial aid "warning" or "suspension" status for not completing the minimum credit hours standards of Mount Marty's satisfactory academic progress policy.
 In addition, students may have federal funds returned per the federal return of Title IV funds policy if all incomplete grades are assigned for the term.
+This could then create a student account balance due in the business office.